egypt | alam simsim

-Our local Egyptian version of Sesame Street reaches nearly 12 million children1, making it among the top 5 most-watched children’s television shows in Egypt.2 Created with input from Egyptian educators, child development experts, writers, and filmmakers, the show’s curriculum spans literacy, math, life skills, health awareness, and girls’ education.
+Premiering in August 2000, our local Egyptian version of Sesame Street has since reached nearly 12 million children1, making it among the top 5 most-watched children’s television shows in Egypt.2 Created with input from Egyptian educators, child development experts, writers, and filmmakers, the show’s curriculum spans literacy, math, life skills, health awareness, and girls’ education.
 The learning continues at home and in the classroom through educational outreach materials.

 Lessons come to life through humor, music, fantasy, and locally developed characters like Khokha — an ambitious girl Muppet who inspires girls as well as boys to pursue their academic interests.
 Read more about Khokha.
 Little Khokha’s aspirations are having a measurable impact: 4- to- 6-year old children who watch Egypt’s Alam Simsim do much better on gender equity measures than those who don’t.
-In fact, the scores of 6-year-olds who watch frequently are twice as high as those who watch less.3
+In fact, the scores of 6-year-olds who watch frequently are twice as high as those who watch less.
+Furthermore, exposure to the series provides as high an impact achievement in math, literacy and gender attitudes as a child’s socioeconomic background.3

-Major support for Alam Simsim is provided by Mobinil.
+Major support for Alam Simsim was provided by United States Agency for International Development (USAID) and Mobinil.

 2 Eurodata TV/TNS TV Diary Egypt.
 Jan.-Apr.
 2008, M-Su all day programs – based on the top telecast of the program.
 Kids 4-6.